• Home

-The 4 Keys to Self Defense – Self Defense Tips
+The 4 Keys to Self Defense: Self Defense Tips

 When in a life or death situation, the goal is to survive.
 This means there is no “fighting dirty”.
-In truth, there is no such thing as a dirty fight – all fights are to win.

-There are 4 keys to self defense to understand a self defense scenario.
+There are 4 keys to self defense to understand a self-defense scenario.
 They include preparing, anticipating, responding, and getting the hell out of there.

 When you could be a victim from a violent situation on the street, you need to come ready.